Key dates and times: Conference at a Glance

 Churches and religious organizations today are facing significant challenges to maintain their historic buildings in the face of declining congregations and volunteer bases and the costs of operating and maintaining often large, ornate buildings.
 An increasing number of churches are being closed and sold and even demolished, sometimes resulting in conflict within the community.
 This half day session will provide useful information and tools to religious organizations on the management of historic ecclesiastical buildings.

-Robert Pajot from the National Trust of Canada will present the findings of a recent project that looked at cases of successful regeneration projects in rural Ontario.
+Robert Pajot from the National Trust for Canada will present the findings of a recent project that looked at cases of successful regeneration projects in rural Ontario.
 How these places of faith are adapting themselves to changing patterns of use and community needs hint at models that can applied elsewhere.
 Whether remaining open as a place of worship or finding a new vocation under new ownership, these cases demonstrate how communities can continue to benefit from the legacy of these historic buildings.

 For most congregations facing the challenge of revitalizing themselves, an important first step is taking stock of their places, their organization and their role in the community.
 New analytical tools have recently been developed that quantify the economic impact that congregations bring to their communities.
 This can be a powerful tool when communicating with potential funders and the public, and can be a key motivator for congregants.